F3Nation-Community/qsignups/README.md

 * More calendar management UI functionality:
   * Delete recurring events
   * Delete AOs and associated future events
-* Support for other event types (QSource, Ruck Beatdowns, etc)
+* Support for other event types (QSource, Ruck Beatdowns, etc) - In progress
+* Switching to weinke images being posted to specific channel (created by QSignups), just a text-based schedule in QSignups
 * Creation of monthly AO-specific weinkes, to be posted to AO channels at specified intervals and / or accessed via secondary menu
 * "Other" option for special event qualifiers with a free text input
   * Addition of programmable region-specific list for commonly used selections?
 * Posting of weekly Weinke / schedule to specified channel or other mediums (email, etc.)
 * Support for events at the same time on the same date at the same AO
 * Integration of slackblast
+* Integration of welcomebot
 * Q resources menu (links to Q101, exicon, helpful tips)
   * Also beatdown wheel of fun
+* Upcoming Qs on home screen - add an Edit button to each
+* Site Q - have a way to store these in the table (even support for multiple Site Qs per AO?)

 Any other ideas you have would be greatly appreciated!
 For organization purposes, I plan to use github's Issues to track them.
 Feel free to add an Issue with the tag 'enhancement'.